Skip to main content

 Step 1: Build or Download CKB Light Client Binary

-Or build from the source:
+• Or build it from source:

 git clone https://github.com/nervosnetwork/ckb-light-client.git